gan-orlab/G6PD-on-PD/README.md

  Standart filtering procedures were done using MIPVar pipeline (https://github.com/gan-orlab/MIPVar).

 #AMP-PD data cohort
-  Data was attained using Terra platform.
+  Data was attained using Terra platform (Data was already QC'd and imputed before at https://github.com/gan-orlab/ARSA/blob/main/AMP_PD).
 Alignment for these data was performed using the human reference genome (hg38) detailed filtration in AMP-PD script

 #UKBB cohort
   UKBB data was accessed through Neurohub using UKBRAP